samnurmi/samnurmi/README.md

 # Hi there 👋

+Working on this things:

+- Roboten - a new way to build applications from the ground up.
+- KerrOS - The 6th and missing operating system.
+The web operating system.
+- Mettlo - An infrastructure wrapper.
+Have only one place, but under use any modern hyperscalers or local vendors, or even your own infrastructure.
+- Blinking things - Open Source blueprint to become your own hyperscaler or GPU hyperscaler.

 <!--
 **samnurmi/samnurmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.